IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/pysmo_radialbasisfunctions.rst

 Basic Usage
 ------------
-To generate an RBF model with PySMO, the  *pysmo_surrogate.PysmoRBFTrainer* trainer is instantiated and initialized with the desired configuration arguments, and the the training function ``train_surrogate`` is called:
+To generate an RBF model with PySMO, the  *pysmo_surrogate.PysmoRBFTrainer* trainer is instantiated and initialized with the desired configuration arguments, and the training function ``train_surrogate`` is called:

 .. code:: python